In the last lesson, I pointed out that most magic systems tend to be rather stale, that they don’t create a sense of wonder.

 Barbarians by David Farland

-Writing Enchanting Prose Workshop - TWO SPOTS LEFT
+Writing Enchanting Prose Workshop

 In this workshop we will work heavily on imbuing your prose with the richness and details that bring a story to life.
 The goal is to teach you how to fully transport readers as you take them on a journey that captivates their hearts and minds.
 David Farland will teach you how to totally transport you readers so that they become so immersed in your story, they forget where they are—they forget they are reading at all.